mlhpdx/SimplestLoadBalancer/Readme.md

 # Simplest UDP Load Balancer (slb) #

-SLB is a sessionless load balancing of UDP traffic and solves problems inherent with using traditional (for feature rich) load balancers for such traffic.
+SLB is a sessionless load balancing of UDP traffic and solves problems inherent with using traditional (feature rich) load balancers for such traffic.

 ![where slb fits](udp-slb.jpg)